Nishimeya: Demographics

 Per Japanese census data, the population of Nishimeya has decreased by more than half over the past 40 years and is considerably less than it was a century ago.

 History

 The area around Nishimeya was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
 It became a village in Nakatsugaru District on April 1, 1898, with the establishment of the modern municipalities system after the start of the Meiji period.

 Government

 Nishimeya has a mayor-council form of government with a directly elected mayor and a unicameral village legislature of six members.
 Nishimiya is included with the city of Hirosaki, which contributes six members to the Aomori Prefectural Assembly.
 In terms of national politics, the village is part of Aomori 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Nishimeya is heavily dependent on agriculture and forestry.

 Education

-Nishimeya has one public elementary school operated by village town government.
+Nishimeya has one public elementary school operated by village government.
 The village does not have a junior high school or a high school.